 If you are in the United States on an F-2 visa—that is, as the family dependent of an academic student on an F-1 visa—then you might be getting bored.
 Your current visa status does not allow you to work in the United States.

-So, if an employer offers you a job, getting an H-1B visa might be a good possibility.
-Read on to learn more about how to change from F-2 status to H-1B status.
+So if an employer offers you a job, getting an H-1B visa allowing you to legally work here might be a good possibility.
+Read on to learn more about how to change from F-2 status to H-1B status in the United States.

 To qualify for an H-1B, you must:

-You should be able to change your status without leaving the United States, so long as you have not violated the terms of your visa, for example by working without authorization or staying beyond the expiration date of your permitted stay.
+You should be able to change your immigration status without leaving the United States, so long as you have not violated the terms of your F-2 visa, for example by working without authorization or staying beyond the expiration date of your permitted stay.